MASOOM-BIT/MASOOM-BIT/README.md

 - **JavaScript**: Proficient in creating dynamic user interfaces and enhancing user experience.

 ### Back-End Development
-- **Frameworks**: Experienced with frameworks such as Django and Flask for developing server-side logic.
+- **Frameworks**: Experienced with frameworks such as Django for developing server-side logic.
 - **Database Management**: Proficient in working with databases like MySQL, PostgreSQL, and MongoDB.

 ### Deployment & Tools